 - Wait for the inspection and installation to be completed.

 - Install any new security updates if you get the notification.

 - Now open or download an application, and the DLL error should no longer show up.

-This happens when you delete a program that was using the User32.dll file.
-But in the process, the dynamic link library (DLL) file also gets removed.
-Now you need to reinstall the programs on your computer that currently use the User32.dll file and are showing the relocation error upon launching.
+This occurs when you delete a program that was utilizing the User32.dll file.
+However, during the process, the dynamic link library (DLL) file is also removed.
+Now, you need to reinstall the programs on your computer that currently use the User32.dll file and display the relocation error upon launching.